supersyd24/Domestic-Violence-chatbot/README.md

 The system's human-like interaction capabilities rely on dynamic responses that mirror genuine empathy.
 By combining contextual decision-making with nuanced emotional scaling, the chatbot creates interactions that feel personal and trustworthy.

 ---

+## DIET

+### Intents

+An intent represents the purpose or goal of a user's input.
+It answers the question: *What is the user trying to achieve?*

+- **Seeking Help:** The user wants to get immediate assistance.
+- **Sharing Experiences:** The user wants to talk about their situation.
+- **Asking for Resources:** The user is looking for shelters, legal aid, or hotlines.
+- **Safety Planning:** The user wants advice on creating a safety plan.
+- **Requesting Emotional Support:** The user needs reassurance or coping strategies.